 Quarterly consumption reviews transform Azure cost management from a reactive exercise into a collaborative partnership with Microsoft.
 These structured check-ins ensure both parties have visibility into consumption trends, enabling proactive adjustments before overages materialise.

-| Review Timing | Key Questions | Actions if Over-Tracking | Actions if Under-Tracking |
+| Review | Key Questions | If Over-Tracking | If Under-Tracking |

 |---|---|---|---|

-| Q1 Review (Month 3) | Is burn rate on pace?
-Any unexpected spikes? | Identify root causes; deploy governance controls | Accelerate cloud migration projects; consider RI purchases |
+| Q1 (Month 3) | Is burn rate on pace?
+Any unexpected spikes? | Identify root causes; deploy governance controls | Accelerate cloud migration; consider RI purchases |

-| Q2 Review (Month 6) | At current rate, what is projected year-end consumption? | Negotiate mid-term commitment increase at same discount | Evaluate if commitment can be reduced at renewal |
+| Q2 (Month 6) | At current rate, projected year-end consumption? | Negotiate mid-term commitment increase at same discount | Evaluate reducing commitment at renewal |

-| Q3 Review (Month 9) | Is overage now certain?
+| Q3 (Month 9) | Is overage now certain?
 How large? | Begin budgeting for overage; optimise remaining workloads | Push adoption aggressively to avoid wasted commitment |

-| Q4 Review (Month 12) | Final consumption vs commitment reconciliation | Document lessons learned; adjust next year's commitment | Document waste; right-size next year's commitment |
+| Q4 (Month 12) | Final consumption vs commitment reconciliation | Document lessons learned; adjust next year | Document waste; right-size next year |

 Azure does not provide a native hard spending cap for EA customers.
 Budget alerts warn you, but they do not stop consumption.
 Building effective safety nets requires a combination of Azure native tools, custom automation, and contractual protections.